taichi-kubo/TypeScriptBeyond/README.md

 };
 ```

-This code compiles down to ordinary JavaScript.
+This compiles down to the following JavaScript:

 ```js
 const result = Option(1).flatMap((x) =>